Robin Hood (Disney character)

 Robin Hood is a fictional character in Walt Disney Animation Studios' animated feature film Robin Hood (1973).
 Robin Hood is voiced by Shakespearean and Tony Award winning actor Brian Bedford.
 The film is based on the legends of Robin Hood and Reynard the fox, a 12th-century Alsatian fairy tale character, but uses anthropomorphic animals rather than people; in Robin's case being a red fox.
 The story follows the adventures of Robin Hood, Little John and the inhabitants of Nottingham as they fight against the excessive taxation of Prince John, and Robin Hood wins the hand of Maid Marian.

 In Robin Hood

-Robin Hood is the protagonist of the film Robin Hood (1973).
+Robin Hood is the titular protagonist of the film Robin Hood (1973).
 He does not see himself as a criminal but as a hero.
 Although Robin Hood is often shown as an outlaw who chooses to rob from the rich to help the poor people, in this animated version, he is shown mainly attacking Prince John and his agents, who have impoverished Nottingham with high taxes.
-Robin Hood and Little John steal the tax caravans and give it back to the peasants while trying to avoid capture by both Prince John and the Sheriff of Nottingham.
+Robin Hood and Little John rob the tax caravans and give the money back to the peasants while trying to avoid capture by both Prince John and the Sheriff of Nottingham.
 He is also in love with Maid Marian.

+Early in the movie, Robin Hood enters the home of a rabbit family disguised as a blind beggar immediately after the Sheriff seizes a farthing from the eldest son Skippy, who had just received it as a birthday present.
+After the Sheriff leaves (taking Robin's "alms" on his way out), Robin removes his disguise and gives Skippy a small bow, an arrow, and his hat as birthday gifts, and gives a small bag of money to his mother Mrs. Rabbit, responding to her thanks by saying he wished he could give more.